Alf Rattigan: Life and career

 Early in the life of the commission, the Australian Bureau of Statistics completed the integration of official data systems.
 This meant that it was possible to relate data on the structure of the economy to other official data collected.
 Rattigan sponsored the development, under Professor Alan Powel's leadership, of an analytical framework that equipped the commission to assess the economy-wide effects of changes in protection.

 The resulting framework, or its offshoots, is now used routinely by federal and state governments as an aid in understanding the likely consequences of other policy changes under consideration.
 This has introduced greater discipline and public accountability into policy decision-making.

-Rattigan did not use his access to the corridors of power to secure preferment or directorships, of which he had none.
-His enduring legacy is that the wealth Australians now enjoy is, in no small part, the result of his struggle against protectionism.

 Rattigan died in Canberra on 29 February 2000 after a battle with prostate cancer.

 Awards and honours

 Rattigan was made an Officer of the Order of the British Empire in January 1960 when he was a Deputy Secretary at the Department of Trade.
 In January 1964, while Chairman of the Tariff Board, he was appointed a Commander of the Order of the British Empire.

 In January 1992 Rattigan was made an Officer of the Order of Australia for his contributions to public service.

 In 2012, a street in the Canberra suburb of Casey was named Rattigan Street in Alf Rattigan's honour.